Skip to content

 skills turn your coaching IP into Claude's working knowledge.

 Your Blueprint tells Claude who you are.
-Skills encode what you know: your framework, your assessment process, the language that converts.
+Skills encode what you know: your frameworks, your assessment process, the language that converts.
+Why Claude?

 01